NCAR/GeoCAT/pages/roadmap.md

 Each task under every GeoCAT objective mostly corresponds to a separate software package or GitHub asset of GeoCAT's.
-Therefore, we will provide links to Github dicussions for each task in this document, where you can let us hear your voice.
+Therefore, we will provide links to GitHub discussions for each task in this document, where you can let us hear your voice.

 That way, we can ensure an open community conversation, virtually about anything.

 If you are not comfortable with GitHub discussions, you can always reach out to us via our email: geoact@ucar.edu

 # 2. Roadmap